sdiehl/wiwinwlh/tutorial.md

 at the module level, when compiled from the command line, or inside of a [GHCi](#ghci) interactive session.

+For instance, the program below will compile:

 ~~~~ {.haskell include="src/01-basics/defer.hs"}
 ~~~~

-The resulting program will compile but at runtime we'll see a message like the following when a pathological term is evaluated.
+However, when a pathological term is evaluated at runtime, we'll see a message
+like:

 ```bash
 defer: defer.hs:4:5: